Vaginitis In Children: Causes, Symptoms And Ways To Treat It

 Image: Shutterstock

-1. Suppository or over-the-counter antifungal creams, such as Vagistat-1 (tioconazole), Monistat-1 (miconazole), or oral Diflucan (fluconazole), is used for the treatment of yeast infections.
+1. Suppository or over-the-counter antifungal creams, such as Vagistat-1 (tioconazole), Monistat-1 (miconazole), or oral Diflucan (fluconazole), are used for the treatment of yeast infections in children.

 1. Tindamax (tinidazole) or Flagyl (metronidazole) tablets are prescribed for trichomoniasis.